 If you have applied for a working visa, the government in New Zealand requires you upon arrival to have NZ$350 for each month in the country, equivalent to NZ$4200 for 12 months.
 As well as sufficient funds for a return flight home, if you do not already have one booked.

 When you arrive in New Zealand there’s no doubt you’ll be super excited to start exploring, meeting new people, and taking in all that you can!
-So consider getting yourself set up with a Job Search Starter Pack before you leave the UK leaving you able to do that all on arrival with less worry about how you are going to find a job and generally set yourself up in your new home.
+So consider getting yourself set up with a Hello New Zealand Work and Travel starter pack before you leave the UK leaving you able to do that all on arrival with less worry about how you are going to find a job and generally set yourself up in your new home.

 – Pre-arranged airport transfers